-- 34. This section should also summarize - (a) measures taken to address Suggestions and Challenges identified at previous Review Meetings; and - (b) strong features in its current practices, possible areas for improvement, major Challenges that the Contracting Party has identified for itself and how the Contracting Party plans to address these issues. - 35.
+- 34. This section should also summarize - (a) measures taken to address Suggestions and Challenges identified at previous Review Meetings; - (b) strong features in its current practices, policies, and programs, including Areas of Good Performance that the Contracting Party has identified for itself, possible areas for improvement, major Challenges that the Contracting Party has identified for itself and how the Contracting Party plans to address these issues; and - (c) any practice, policy, or program that the Contracting Party proposes for consideration by the Country Group for recognition by the Country Group as a Good Practice and the specific reasons that demonstrate how the practice, policy, or program satisfies all the elements of a Good Practice and qualifies for recognition by the Country Group as a Good Practice. - 35.
 This section should: - for those countries hosting, having hosted, or planning to host international peer review missions and follow-up missions, include a description of policies, plans and schedules for such peer review missions; - include the measures taken by the Contracting Party to voluntarily make public the reports on their international peer review missions.